Summeli/summeli.com/_posts/2023-02-04-reverse-engineering-danske.md

 It seems that they are sending the program crash logs into https://danskebank.tpa.io.
 There's no certificate pinning, and that site seems to be accepting connections with TSL 1.0 and 1.1.
 It's really not following the best practises.
 Well, those are only crash logs.

+## Decompiling the code

+The code could also be decompilet into easily human readable format with jd-gui.
+I used jd-gui plugin for IntteliJ.
+It seems that Danske is still using JAVA 6 to compile their sources (bytecode version 50).
+WTF are they doing?